Discovering Object Attributes by Prompting Large Language Models with Perception-Action APIs: EVALUATION

 \textbf{H3:} The superlative form of a descriptive adjective yields a better grounding performance than the absolute form.

 \textbf{H4:} Our perception-action API solves attribute detection queries by actively interacting with the environment.

 To evaluate these hypotheses, we measure the grounding accuracy by comparing the bounding boxes returned by OVD and OVD+GPT.
-For OVD, we report results from GLIP~\citep{li2022grounded} since it outperforms MM-Grounding-DINO~\citep{zhao2024open} on our data.
+For OVD, we report results from GLIP~\citep{li2022grounded}.
 In the case of the weight attribute, we additionally consider the textual output of VQA$+$GPT.
 We demonstrate results from GPT-3.5, GPT-4, and GPT-4o in the embodied settings.